Production of Library Card

 Factor that makes one item (card, key tag or combination card with key tag) better than another.

-Core Stock is 10 mil Teslin
+Core Stock is ten mil Teslin.

 Teslin substrate is waterproof, resists abrasion and tearing, and stands up to a wide range of chemicals.
-It is water, tear and abrasion resistant.
+It is water, tear, and abrasion resistant.

-10 mil Teslin is the core stock we use on all our products.
+Ten mil Teslin is the core stock we use on all our products.

 Production of Teslin Library Card